|Christ Church, June 2005|

 The church was used until 1981.
 When it was built, it had no parish so there were no glebe lands or tithes.
 The income came from renting pews and from burial fees.
 Christ Church sold burial plots to members of the St. Michael's congregation.
 Christ Church continued to have rented pews until 1961.

 Christ Church is not easy to photograph as it is the north side that offers the best view.
-The two photographs shown were taken at about 7 pm on 20 June when the sun illuminates the west end.
+Two of the photographs shown were taken at about 7 pm on 20 June when the sun illuminates the west end.
 The clock had stopped!
+Early morning light was still on the North face at 8 am on 3 July 2015.

 The full text on the monument to Charles Roe is shown below with a small amount of editing in the archaic punctuation.